 The original Victory Bell, located on the Kent State University Commons near Taylor Hall, has stood as a symbol of Kent State pride since the early 1950s.
 It was erected to unify the student body with the help of Kent State’s Alpha Phi Omega chapter.
 The fraternity also built a second, mobile bell deemed “Victory Bell II” a few years later to take the tradition off campus.
 Both the original Victory Bell and its second iteration were primarily rung after an athletic win.

 After years of silence from the tradition, the Kent State Department of Intercollegiate Athletics was approached by Kent State alumni Buzz, ’67, and Marilyn, ’71, Starner to reintroduce a victory bell.
-Promoting and supporting Kent State traditions was a top priority for the Starners, who have both been active supporters of Kent State Athletics for more than 30 years.
+Promoting and supporting Kent State traditions was a top priority for the Starners, who have both been active supporters of Kent State Athletics since 1969.

 The new victory bell was manufactured by Meneely Bell Foundry in 1915 and previously occupied a church tower.
 The Starner Victory Bell was dedicated Oct.
 15, 2011, at the Homecoming football game against Miami University and rang with victory for the first time on Oct.
 21, 2011, by the women’s soccer team (Kent State 2, Akron 0).
 The 300-pound bell makes its way to and from the majority of Kent State Athletics’ home contests and is rung when a university team is victorious.
 The honor of who rings the bell after a win is determined by each team.
 In May 2016, the tradition of ringing the Victory Bell was introduced at Commencement.
 Graduates ring the bell throughout the day to signify the victory of completing their degree.